 Inflect logo

-Cheltenham – Resilient Infrastructure for Secure Regional Operations
+Cheltenham – Secure Regional Resilience for Critical Assets

 Executive Summary

-Cheltenham serves as a strategic failover and production hub for organizations requiring high-security infrastructure outside the high-density London corridor.
-This market is ideal for enterprises that prioritize physical site security and low-latency access to the UK West and Midlands to protect revenue and operational uptime.
+Cheltenham serves as a strategic regional hub for organizations requiring high-security infrastructure outside the high-density London corridor.
+This market is a preferred choice for enterprises prioritizing physical site security and low-latency access to the UK West and Midlands to protect revenue and operational uptime.
+It is particularly well-suited for managing sensitive public sector or cybersecurity workloads.

 Cheltenham: At A Glance